kwsantiago/HTTP-Server/readme.md

 **Step 2:** Run the server by using ```./server```
 **Step 3:** Press enter after seeing "Waiting for new Connection"
 **Step 4:** Use your favorite browser and head over to http://localhost:8080/

+**Bonus:** You can run server in one terminal and client in another to test the implementation.